Sardari Begum: Plot

 Tehzeeb finds out about the fateful night when Sardari ran away from home in Agra.
 She went to Ittan Bai, who refuses to give her shelter and asks her to go home.
 Sardari then makes her way at Hemraj's (Amrish Puri) house.
 Hemraj is a Zamindar who leads a colorful life.
-Although he is married, he keeps attending gatherings led by courtesans primarily at Ittan Bai where Sardari used to perform.
+Although he is married, he keeps attending gatherings led by courtesans (primarily at Ittan Bai where Sardari used to perform.
 Hemraj felt attracted towards Sardari which is why Sardari approach him and asks for shelter.
 Hemraj takes Sardari in his house and holds gatherings for her so she can continue her singing.
 Hemraj's wife dislikes her totally and does not like her closeness with her husband.
 Meanwhile, Fateh Khan who plays sitar and other musical instruments at Ittan Bai's court was highly impressed with Sardari's talent.
-After he leaves Iqbal Bai, he continues to support Sardari Begum in her future concerts at Hemraj's house and later in Delhi.
+After he leaves Ittan Bai, he continues to support Sardari Begum in her future concerts at Hemraj's house and later in Delhi.

 Meanwhile, Sadiq Moosvi a friend of Hemraj and a regular attendee at his gatherings is immensely attracted to Sardari.
 Initially, Sardari does not react to his feelings but slowly when she realizes that Hemraj only lusts for her and does not respect her singing talent, also not want her to grow as an artist, she starts to fall for Sadiq.
 Sadiq convinces Sardari to come with him to Delhi so that her voice can be popular and she would become famous.
 Sadiq also learns that Sardari is pregnant with Hemraj's child however he has no obligations to accept both.
 Sardari and Sadiq comes to Delhi and marry in a private ceremony.
 Sadiq takes Sardari to a record label company where the company's director Mr Sen falls for Sardari's voice and gets mesmerized by her charm and beauty.
 From there, Sardari becomes immensely popular as a 'thumri' artist singer known for her passionate voice and singing.
 For eight years, she reigns supreme and at the top of her game.
 Meanwhile, she gives birth to her daughter Sakeena.

 After few years, differences start to crop up between Sardari and Sadiq.
 While Sardari slowly loses interest in regular singing and recordings.
 Sadiq uses her money for his own purposes.
 One day, when one of Sardari's recording gets cancelled, Mr Sen feels disappointed at Sardari's unprofessionalism.
 Sadiq tries to reason with him and invites him to his home to have a talk with his wife.
 At home, Sardari and Sadiq gets into a major argument and Sardari throws Sadiq out of the house.
 She feels cheated by her husband as he exploited her talent, passion and money for his own investments and purposes and was never cared for her otherwise.
 Mr Sen who comes to the house witnessing the drama and feels sorry for Sadiq.
 However, he felt Sadiq was never the right person for Sardari.